 Why “Social Entrepreneurship”

-Social entrepreneurship is defined as entrepreneurship used to profitably confront social problems.
+Social entrepreneurship is defined as entrepreneurship used to profitably confront social problems; or as Prof. J. Gregory Dees described in his widely-cited essay, “The Meaning of Social Entrepreneurship”—“entrepreneurial approaches to social problems“.
 This definition therefore views social entrepreneurship as a distinct alternative to public sector initiatives.

 The basic thesis is that for many social problems, if looked at through an entrepreneurial lens, create opportunity for someone to launch a venture that generates profits by alleviating that social problem.
 This sets in motion a virtuous cycle – the entrepreneur is incented to generate more profits and in so doing, the more the profits made, the more the problem is alleviated.
 Even if it is not possible to eventually create a profit-making enterprise, the process of striving to do so can lead to a resource-lean not-for-profit entity.